-Regular oral health care prevents tooth decay and disease and improves chewing, nutrition, language skills, and overall health.
+Regular oral healthcare prevents tooth decay and disease and improves chewing, nutrition, language skills, and overall health.
 Children with healthy teeth are better able to eat, speak, and focus on learning.
 Head Start requires all children, six months and older, to have an established dental home where they receive routine preventive oral health care and if needed, restorative treatment.

-In addition to visiting your child's dental home for routine oral health care, our program partners with Metro Health to provide a free on- site dental screening and fluoride varnish.
-Dental screenings are performed after consent is obtained by a licensed dentist and occur in the fall and spring during the program year.
+In addition to visiting your child's dental home for routine oral health care, our program partners with Metro Health to provide a free on-site dental screening and fluoride varnish.
+With a signed consent dental screenings are performed, by a licensed dentist and occur in the fall and spring during the program year.
 If you prefer that Metro Health not provide dental services for your child, please inform your Family Support Worker.
-You will be given a Private Dental Exam form to take to your child's dental provider.
+You will be given a Private Dental Exam form to take to your child's dental provider, if needed.